 Internal arithmetic in each function is performed with 16-bit (unsigned) accuracy, with the 8-bit unsigned MSB of the result becoming the functions output.

-Two instances of each of the Analog and Max functions are provided; this is required (WHY?
-Don’t understand this aspect of the implementation) in order to support valuation of both Burst1 and Burst2 data.
-While this doesn’t make much sense now, it allows for the addition of response time filtering.
+Three instances of each of the Sum and Max functions are included in the definition.
+While this repetition doesn’t make much sense now, given the identical definitions of the functions, it allows for the addition of response time filtering tailored to the requirements of scoring data for the B1, B2, and EFW_EXT_STATUS functions.

-This means that FN4 and FN5 will be consumed to support the calculation of EFW_EXT_STATUS?
+Each of these functions can be tailored through the choice of a particular set of weighting factors to respond most strongly to a particular sort of in situ and campaign conditions.

 External Quality Values

 EQV_ECT, _EMFISIS, and _RBSPICE are values computed from the Shared Data provided by other instruments and suites on the same Observatory that allow EFW to respond to either environmental cues provided by those instruments (e.g. electron fluxes in a particular energy range as suggested by RBSPICE), or burst support request flags raised by those instruments (e.g. TBD).
 The interpretation of the Shared Data from the other instruments is not currently defined, and so the concept of the External Quality Value (EQV) has been introduced to buffer the EFW trigger function specification from the details of that definition.
-The idea here is to define a flexible set of parameters for masking, scaling, and offsetting such that incorporation of the Shared Data does not represent a FSW change, but a table change in existing FSW functionality.

 The buffer functions used to compute the EQVs are detailed below.
 Each shall produce a single 8-bit unsigned byte representing the EQV for the given instrument or suite (in the case of ECT).
-The proposal below is probably not the solution; three small custom functions will be required (PRH).
+The conversion functions from Shared Data to EQV for each type are TBD (originally it was thought that a simple function with masks, scale factors, and offsets might serve to define the SD->EQV conversion functions, but further reflection suggests that this is not the case, and that an actual function with logic, etc. is likely to be required.

 ECT

 6 bytes (48 bits) total, TBD relevant for EFW burst valuation.
-Mask, scale, offset of how many bits or bytes?
-PROPOSAL: two 8-bit masks and two 8-bit scaling factors (TBR).
+Conversion function from 6 bytes of shared data to 1 byte of EQV TBD.

 EMFISIS

 4 bytes (32 bits) total, TBD relevant for EFW burst valuation.
-Mask, scale, offset of how many bits or bytes?
-PROPOSAL: two 8-bit masks and two 8-bit scaling factors (TBR).
+Conversion function from 4 bytes of shared data to 1 byte of EQV TBD.

 RBSPICE

 2 bytes (16 bits) total, TBD relevant for EFW burst valuation.
-Mask, scale, offset of how many bits or bytes?
-PROPOSAL: two 8-bit masks and two 8-bit scaling factors (TBR).
+Conversion function from 2 bytes of shared data to 1 byte of EQV TBD.

 EFW External Status